ecs30 "Introduction to Programming and Problem Solving" (Summer Session I, 2014)

 - Grading breakdown:

-Regrading is only considered within one week (7 days) from the date return.
+Regrading is only considered within two weeks (14 days) from the date return.

 The request must be submitted in writing.